• Skip to primary navigation

 This project connects IC 7809 input to Arduino 5V and output to breadboard rail for LEDs.

-A 10k potentiometer controls LED speed, its middle pin goes to Arduino A0.
+Furthermore, a 10k potentiometer controls LED speed, its middle pin goes to Arduino A0.

-Turning pot can change LED speed and through this LEDs light in circle and looks nice.
+Then Arduino reads pot value when power is ON and it changes delay between LED lights; after that turning pot can change LED speed and through this LEDs light in circle and looks nice.

-This simple project teaches basic code, electronics and circuit making.
+Therefore, this simple project teaches basic code, electronics and circuit making.

 How to Build: